sambit2/Towards-Automatic-Collaboration-Analytics-for-Group-Speech-Data-using-Learning-Analytics/README.md

 # Towards Automatic Collaboration Analytics for Group Speech Data using Learning Analytics
-Building an automatic co-located collaboration analytics tool to analyze group speech (*WILL BE UPDATED BY 15th JULY 2021 WITH THE CODE FILES AND INSTRUCTIONS TO USE THEM*)
+Building an automatic co-located collaboration analytics tool to analyze group speech (*WILL BE UPDATED BY 30th JULY 2021 WITH THE CODE FILES AND INSTRUCTIONS TO USE THEM*)

 ### Citation
-Praharaj, S.; Scheffel, M.; Schmitz, M.; Specht, M.; and Drachsler, H. (2021).
-Towards Automatic Collaboration Analytics for Group Speech Data Using Learning Analytics.
-Sensors 2021, 21, 3156. https://doi.org/10.3390/s21093156
+Praharaj, S., Scheffel, M., Schmitz, M., Specht, M., & Drachsler, H. (2021).
+Towards automatic collaboration analytics for group speech data using learning analytics. *Sensors*, 21(9), 3156. https://doi.org/10.3390/s21093156

 ## The MIT Licence